Compliance: Structure

 Compliance Framework

-At MC, the Compliance Committee and the Compliance Officer systems play important roles in the implementation of compliance programs.
-As an advisory body to the Chief Compliance Officer, the Compliance Committee reports on and discusses major compliance incidents that occur within the MC Group, leading to the regulation and communication of appropriate measures.
-The Committee is led by the Chief Compliance Officer, who is appointed by the President, and meetings are held twice a year, in principle.
-Matters reported to and discussed at the Compliance Committee are reported to the Executive Committee and the Board of Directors once a year.
-The Chief Compliance Officer is in charge of all compliance matters of the entire MC Group, and is responsible for planning and implementing compliance programs.
-The Chief Compliance Officer also has the authority to conduct necessary investigations in the event of a breach or potential breach of compliance, and can also order the suspension or change of business activities to prevent or remedy a breach or potential breach.
-In addition, MC has senior executives in the corporate section and in each Business Group at the Head Office as Compliance Officers.
-Each Compliance Officer has the authority to implement compliance programs in a manner tailored to the characteristics of each section and Group.
-Under the supervision of the Chief Compliance Officer, each Compliance Officer, who is a management executive, implements various measures to prevent recurrence of violations, and is responsible for improving ethical conduct and preventing bribery and corruption.
+At MC, the Compliance Committee and Compliance Officer systems play important roles in implementing compliance programs.
+Acting as an advisory body to the Chief Compliance Officer, the Compliance Committee reports on and discusses major compliance incidents within MC, ensuring appropriate measures are communicated and enforced.
+The Committee, chaired by the Chief Compliance Officer, who is appointed by the President and CEO), and meetings are held twice a year in principle.
+Matters discussed by the Committee are reported to the Executive Committee and the Board of Directors annually.
+The Chief Compliance Officer oversees all compliance matters across MC and is responsible for planning and implementing compliance programs.
+The Chief Compliance Officer also has the authority to conduct investigations in the event of an actual or potential breach and may order the suspension or modification of business activities to prevent or remedy such breaches.
+In addition, MC appoints senior executives in the corporate section and each Business Group at the Head Office as Compliance Officers.
+Each officer implements compliance programs tailored to their respective section or Business Group.
+Under the Chief Compliance Officer’s supervision, these officers—who are management executives— take measures to prevent recurrence of violations and are responsible for promoting ethical conduct and preventing bribery and corruption

 Response Systems for Individual Cases

-Officers and employees of MC are required to report to or consult with their superiors/managers or other personnel relevant to the matter, including compliance personnel, if they become aware of a breach or potential breach of compliance.
-The managers of organizational bodies must in turn report to or consult with the Compliance Officer of their section or Group, who is then required to report to the Chief Compliance Officer.
-Furthermore, cases of violations and the status of resolutions reported to the Chief Compliance Officer, including those of Group companies, are also reported to Audit & Supervisory Committee Members.
-The relevant Compliance Officer must conduct necessary investigations of the reported or consulted matter with the due care of not infringing the human rights and dignity of concerned parties, and will formulate and implement necessary preventive measures and remedies.
-The result of the investigations and preventive measures/remedies implemented by the Compliance Officer is reported to the Chief Compliance Officer and used to plan and implement compliance programs for the entire MC Group as lessons learned from the matters.
+Officers and employees of MC are required to report to or consult with their superiors, managers, or other relevant personnel, including compliance staff, if they become aware of a breach or potential breach of compliance.
+Managers of organizational bodies must then report to or consult with the Compliance Officer of their section or Business Group, who is then required to report to the Chief Compliance Officer.
+Cases of violations and the status of resolutions reported to the Chief Compliance Officer, including those from subsidiaries, are also reported to Audit & Supervisory Committee Members.
+The relevant Compliance Officer must conduct necessary investigations with due care to avoid infringing on the human rights and dignity of concerned parties and will formulate and implement preventive measures and remedies.
+The results of investigations and the measures implemented are reported to the Chief Compliance Officer and used to plan and improve compliance programs for MC as lessons learned.

-In addition, MC has a dedicated organization within the Legal Department called the "Administration Office for the Compliance Committee" which supports the Chief Compliance Officer in handling compliance cases, and both plans and implements MC Group compliance programs in cooperation with each Compliance Officer and the relevant departments.
+In addition, MC has a dedicated organization within the Legal Department called the "Administration Office for the Compliance Committee" which supports the Chief Compliance Officer in handling compliance cases and in planning and implementing MC compliance programs in cooperation with each Compliance Officer and relevant departments.

 Internal Rules and Regulations

 MC’s core philosophy is the Three Corporate Principles.
 Beneath this are the Corporate Standards of Conduct, which govern MC as a company, and the Code of Conduct for Executives and Employees, which applies to each executive and employee.
 The Code of Conduct's basic philosophy is expressed as follows: "In conducting business, MC executives and employees shall comply with laws and regulations, international agreements, and internal rules, observe business manners, and act responsibly in accordance with social norms."
-At MC, compliance is not limited to simply complying with laws.
-It is also based on the principle that any action that violates social norms, even if it is not illegal, should not be conducted.
+At MC, compliance is not limited to simply complying with laws; it is also based on the principle that any action that violates social norms—even if it is not illegal—should not be undertaken.

-In order to promote the Code of Conduct internally, MC has also printed it in the Pocket Employee Handbook, and published it for officers and employees’ reference.
-In addition to the specific points to uphold, instructions on how to access the Meyasubako (Compliance Mail Box and Helpline) for consultation on compliance issues are also listed so that officers and employees may look it up whenever necessary.
-Furthermore, an e-learning program that included case studies related to the Code of Conduct is conducted every year.
-At the end of the e-learning program, all officers and employees submit a written pledge saying that they will comply with the Code.
+To promote the Code of Conduct internally, MC prints it in the Pocket Employee Handbook and publishes it for officers and employees to reference.
+In addition to specific points to uphold, instructions on accessing the Meyasubako (Compliance Mailbox and Helpline) for compliance consultations are included so officers and employees can refer to them whenever necessary.
+Furthermore, an annual e-learning program featuring case studies related to the Code of Conduct is conducted.
+At the end of the program, all officers and employees submit a written pledge affirming their commitment to comply with the Code.

-In order to have an effective compliance program in place and to ensure accessibility to MC's compliance philosophy and rules, MC has established various compliance-related internal regulations under the Three Corporate Principles, the Corporate Standards of Conduct and the Code of Conduct.
-These internal regulations are reviewed every year to reflect amendments to the laws and regulations and changes in the business environment and other conditions surrounding the MC Group.
+To maintain an effective compliance program and ensure accessibility to MC's compliance philosophy and rules, MC has established various compliance-related internal regulations under the Three Corporate Principles, the Corporate Standards of Conduct, and the Code of Conduct.
+These internal regulations are reviewed annually to reflect amendments to laws and regulations, as well as changes in the business environment and other relevant conditions.

-Major internal rules and regulations relating to compliance are listed below:
+Major internal rules and regulations relating to compliance include:

 - Basic Rules for the Organization and Implementation of Compliance